 This one-semester course introduces the student to the science of human behavior and mental processes.
 It explores the biological roots of behavior and such concepts as learning and development, neuroscience, perception and sensation, disorders, and states of consciousness.

-- Homework Expectation: Approximately 2 hours per week - District SLOs Addressed in this Course: 1, 2, 3, 5, 6
+- Prerequisites: None; grades 11-12 - Homework Expectation: Approximately 2 hours per week - District SLOs Addressed in this Course: 1, 2, 3, 5, 6